 Uganda is not only endowed with awesome physical features but also great historical sites.
 Most of these we last saw or heard about them in our Social Studies (SST) books.
-Many Ugandans will prefer to go for honeymoon abroad yet they have never visited these amazing sites.
+Many Ugandans will prefer to go on a honeymoon abroad yet they have never visited these amazing sites.
 Maybe it is time to become tourists in our own home.

 1. Fort Pakito